Update you browser

 In term two you take Envisioning Futures, which combines futures methods with advanced digital and analogue envisioning methods bringing to life near and deep futures prospecting from a multi-species perspective.

-You'll start to plan your Individual Research Project by developing a research proposal to demonstrate the need for research on your chosen topic, articulate any gaps of knowledge and how your research proposal intends to address this.
+You'll start to plan your Individual Research Project (IRP) by developing a research proposal to demonstrate the need for research on your chosen topic, articulate any gaps of knowledge and how your research proposal intends to address this.

 During this term you'll also choose one school-wide elective and one College-wide elective.